-Pop was the U2 juggernaught kicking back into a high gear following the weirdness that was Original Soundtracks Vol 1.
+Pop was the U2 juggernaut kicking back into a high gear following the sonic exploration that was Original Soundtracks Vol 1.

 1. "Discothèque"